uakarsh/SSM-s-on-Document-AI-Task/README.md

 |------------|-----------|--------|----------|----------|
 | S4D        | 79.55     | 84.73  | 82.05    | 88.62    |
 | LayoutLMv3 | 12.84     | 19.16  | 15.38    | 34.46    |

+* Note here, in CORD Dataset, the learning rate for LayoutLMv3 is 1e-4 (not present in the experiment notebooks section), while in FUNSD it is 1e-5.
+* In the S4D Model, the learning rate is 1e-3 for both the datasets.

 ## 2. Document Classification